October is Domestic Violence Awareness Month: Join Us in Raising Awareness

 Below, you will find brief descriptions of each episode, as well as links to the episodes as they are released, highlighting the stories we’ll be covering:

-In September 2020, Andra Adams was tragically killed in Seattle, Washington, after being run over by her boyfriend, Dustin.
-Despite a history of domestic violence and mounting questions surrounding her death, no charges have been filed, and her family continues to fight for accountability and answers.
+In September 2020, Andra “Andee” Adams was tragically killed in Seattle, Washington, after being run over by her boyfriend.
+While mounting questions surround her death, no charges have been filed, and her family continues to fight for accountability and answers.

 • Emma Compton